Skip to main content

 National security and defence

-DoD, ASD, DFAT - classified environments with security clearance requirements, strict information handling, and stakeholders with very low tolerance for ambiguity or rework.
+Department of Defence - classified environments with security clearance requirements, strict information handling, and stakeholders with very low tolerance for ambiguity or rework.

 Electoral and democratic systems

-Australian Electoral Commission - high-reliability, high-consequence systems with non-negotiable election event timelines.
+AEC - high-reliability, high-consequence systems with non-negotiable election event timelines.
 Complex operational workflows across national, state, and divisional levels.

 Regulatory and compliance agencies

-Therapeutic Goods Administration, Department of Agriculture - environments where every interface decision has downstream compliance implications, and where user error carries real regulatory risk.
+TGA, Department of Agriculture - environments where every interface decision has downstream compliance implications, and where user error carries real regulatory risk.

 Foreign affairs and trade